stanfordnlp/stanza/_pages/tokenize.md

     print(*[f'id: {token.id}\ttext: {token.text}' for token in sentence.tokens], sep='\n')
 ```

-This code will generate the following output:
+This will allow us to tokenize the text with Spacy and use it in downstream annotations in Stanza.
+The output is:

 ```
 ====== Sentence 1 tokens =======